abarrak/abarrak.github.io/_i18n/en/_posts/2023-01-10-passing-aws-sap.md

 This is mostly focused on developer centric roles when working with AWS.

-Besides the essentials (EC2, IAM, ELB, R53, RDS, S3, CloudFront, KMS, CloudWatch), other development relevant services and topics are covered with precise questions like lambda workloads, serverless offerings (Dynamo, API Gateway, Cognito), CI/CD offerings, working with secrets and configuration as  indicated in [the official guide](https://aws.amazon.com/certification/certified-developer-associate/).
-Also, Practical DynamoDB, lambda, and S3 questions with snippet of code are expected.
+Besides the essentials (EC2, IAM, ELB, R53, RDS, S3, CloudFront, KMS, CloudWatch), other development relevant services and topics are covered with precise questions such as lambda workloads, serverless offerings (Dynamo, API Gateway, Cognito), CI/CD managed pipelines, and working with secrets and configuration.
+All is indicated in [the official guide](https://aws.amazon.com/certification/certified-developer-associate/).
+Also, some questions may contain snippet of code in questions related to DynamoDB, S3, and Lambda.

 Notably, I found this one the easiest in the associate category. 💡